SeeAbility: History

 The school underwent rapid change in the 1970s when the accommodation was transformed with individual bedrooms instead of communal dormitories.
 The new, modernised building was formally opened by Diana, Princess of Wales in November 1982.

 In the 1990s the school widened its remit to include people with other physical and learning disabilities and expanded its services to reach out to people in their own homes.
 It changed its name to SeeAbility in 1994, and adopted the ethos 'Seeing beyond disability'.

 The organisation expanded to numerous sites across the south of England during the 1990s, 2000s and 2010s, opening sites in Maidstone, Seaford, Eastleigh, Oxfordshire, Devon, Horley, Tadley, Aldershot and more.

 In 1999 SeeAbility opened a residential nursing service called Heather House in Tadley that was built specifically to support 16 younger adults with the very rare, degenerative Juvenile Batten Disease.
 The service is considered one of the leading providers for people with Juvenile Batten Disease, where the people supported live on average 3–4 years longer than at other services.
 Since opening, the service has supported almost 30 people with the disease.

 In 2013 it launched the Children in Focus campaign, carrying out sight tests in special schools and calling for wide-ranging reforms to eye care for people with learning disabilities and autism.
-The organisation claims to be the biggest global study on the eye care needs of children with learning disabilities, after carrying out eye tests on over a 1000 children in special schools.
+The organisation claims to be the biggest global study on the eye care needs of children with learning disabilities, after carrying out eye tests on over 1000 children in special schools.

 In 2017, SeeAbility underwent a brand refresh and changed its strapline to 'Extraordinary every day'.
 The new logo reduced the size of 'See' and emphasized 'Ability' to reflect its shift in focus from sight loss to the intersection between sight loss and learning disability.